kamkow1/yup/support/yup-vscode-syntax-support/README.md

-# yup-vscode-language-support README
+# yup-vscode-syntax-support README

-This is the README for your extension "yup-vscode-language-support".
+This is the README for your extension "yup-vscode-syntax-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features